 By Josh Cabrita

 The director of a robot Jesus movie (RoboCop) and a stripper melodrama inspired by Douglas Sirk (Showgirls), Paul Verhoeven, hasn’t lost his chameleon-like abilities in his new film, Elle.
-Starring Isabelle Huppert as a video game designer raped by a man who breaks into her home, Elle is packaged like a would-be Michael Haneke film, even though it plays more like Jean Renoir’s The Rules of the Game.
-With the ability to place insight and poignancy within kitschy genre codes, the latest from the 78-years-young art-genre provocateur shows that he hasn’t lost any of his edge.
+Starring Isabelle Huppert as a video game designer raped by a man who breaks into her home, Elle is a would-be Michael Haneke film, even though it plays more like Jean Renoir’s The Rules of the Game.
+With the ability to place insight and poignancy within kitschy genre codes, the latest from the 78-years-young provocateur shows that he hasn’t lost any of his edge.

 Werewolf is the heart-shattering feature debut from Cape Breton-filmmaker Ashley McKenzie, whose previous short films Stray and Four Quarters may be familiar to VIFF-goers.
 Playing in the Future//Present program, which showcases uncompromising films by emerging Canadian filmmakers, Werewolf is a startlingly accomplished work.
 From the strong, naturalistic performances in front of the camera to the daring formal conceit behind it, McKenzie has a strong, empathetic voice.